Lasso Inference for High-Dimensional Time Series: Analysis of Finite-Sample Performance

 We analyze the finite sample performance of the desparsified lasso by means of simulations.
-We consider three simulation settings: a high-dimensinal autoregressive model with exogenous variables (in \cref{subsec:blockdiag}), a factor model (in \cref{subsec:factor}), and a weakly sparse VAR model (in \cref{subsec:var}).
-In \cref{subsec:blockdiag} and \cref{subsec:factor}, we compute coverage rates of confidence intervals for single hypothesis tests.
-In \cref{subsec:var}, we perform a multiple hypothesis test for Granger causality.
+We start by discussing tuning parameter selection in \Cref{subsec:lambdaselection}.
+We then discuss three simulation settings: a high-dimensional autoregressive model with exogenous variables (in \Cref{subsec:blockdiag}), a factor model (in \Cref{subsec:factor}), and a weakly sparse VAR model (in \Cref{subsec:var}).
+In \Cref{subsec:blockdiag} and \Cref{subsec:factor}, we compute coverage rates of confidence intervals for single hypothesis tests.
+In \Cref{subsec:var}, we perform a multiple hypothesis test for Granger causality.